 Benefit: 2.5% of final salary for each year of service.
-"Final salary" is based on the police officer's pensionable salary attached to rank held on the last day of service, unless the pensionable salary was higher at some point within the year prior to the last day of service.
+"Final salary" is based on the police officer's pensionable salary attached to rank held on the last day of service, unless the pensionable salary was greater at some point within the year prior to the last day of service.
 If so, the pensionable salary is averaged over the last 12 months.

-Annual Increase in Benefit: A police officer is entitled to receive an initial increase equal to 1/12 of 3% of the original monthly benefit for each full month that has passed since the pension began on the first day of the month after the benefit date anniversary.
+Annual Increase in Benefit: A police officer is entitled to receive an initial increase equal to 1/12 of 3% of the original monthly benefit for each full month that has passed since the pension began.
+The initial increase date will be the first day of the month after the benefit date anniversary.
 Subsequent increases of 3% of the current monthly benefit will be granted every January 1st thereafter.